openSUSE/news-o-o/_posts/2011-06-09-new-leadership-inside-the-medical-project.markdown

   * Translating the included applications into more languages

-The new leader Athanasios-IliasÂ yesterday has released the new image under [susegallery](http://susegallery.com/a/UbPYJM/opensuse-medical-114).
+The new leader Athanasios-Ilias yesterday has released the new image under [susegallery](http://susegallery.com/a/UbPYJM/opensuse-medical-114).
 Also available at : OVF image, VMware Image, Live CD/DVD.

 ## More information and helping out